hackforla/expunge-assist/CONTRIBUTING.md

 - Create a new branch with `git checkout -b BRANCHNAME`
 - Make your changes

 Branch names should be descriptive of the task and include the issue number.
-For example, if you were working on [this issue](https://github.com/hackforla/expunge-assist/issues/698) creating the 'something else' flow in the statement generator, a good branch name would be something like `something-else-689`
+For example, if you were working on [this issue](https://github.com/hackforla/expunge-assist/issues/698) creating the 'something else' flow in the statement generator, a good branch name would be something like `689-something-else`.
+Make sure not to use a `#` sign to start your branch name as git hates them.

 ### Create a Pull Request